uyenn0/data-science-online-retail/README.md

 ## Skills Applied:
-- EDA: Retain 77% of cleaned data and applicable data for clustering, while using the other 23% data for outlier analysis, thus maintained most data for the company
+- EDA: Retained 77% of cleaned and applicable data for clustering, while using the other 23% data for outlier analysis, thus maintained most data for the company
-- Feature Engineering: Construct
+- Feature Engineering: Constructed
     1. MonetaryValue: How much a customer has spent, across the sum of their orders
     2. Frequency: Use InvoiceDate to count how many times they have placed an order
     3. Recency: Use InvoiceDate to check the last time a customer placed their purchase